alimozdemir/DataSuit/README.md

 # Overview

 Data Suit is a random data generator.
 It generates the data for primitive data types and POCO classes.
 At the beginning, it was an experimental project for several purposes.
-Later, it seemed as a good project.
+Later, I changed it into a formal format.
 It is designed with SOLID principles.
+Customizing for your data is supported with a fluent API.

+Basis of the API is shown below.
+For more detailed examples, you can see at  [Samples](https://github.com/lyzerk/DataSuit/tree/master/samples)

 # Build and nuget